sstrelsov/slack-email-unsub/README.md

 `/unsub-reg email@example.com` unsubs the user from **RS Marketing** in Iterable

-### Show User's Email Lists
-`/list email@example.com` lists all the email lists to which the user is subscribed

 ### Subscribe User
 `/sub-all email@example.com` subs the user to **RS Cold** and **RS Marketing** Iterable lists